Table of Contents

-The Lyme-Borreliosis is primarily a presumptive clinical diagnosis.
-This is supported by the medical history and laboratory diagnostics.
+The Lyme-Borreliosis is primarily a presumptive clinical diagnosis that is supported by medical history and laboratory diagnostics.
 80–90% of the patients with clinical neuroborreliosis will have the suspicion confirmed by a specific intrathecal antibody synthesis.

 Pathogen detection: Serology-Step-by-Step diagnosis

 - ELISA (or immunofluorescence test): Verification of antibodies (IgM/IgG) against B. burgdorferi in the enzyme-linked immuno-absorbent assay tests.
-Warning: the increase of the borrelia antibodies doesn’t have to be always detectable, or can also happen to be detectable a couple of days after the tick bite.
+Warning: the increase of the borrelia antibodies doesn’t have to always be detectable, or can be detectable a couple of days after the tick bite.
 The antibodies are not appropriate for the evaluation of the therapeutic process!
-After a successful antibiotherapy, the antibodies can also, over months to years, circulate in the cerebrospinal fluid.
+After a successful antibiotic therapy, the antibodies can, over months to years, circulate in the cerebrospinal fluid.
 If the test for the first stage is positive, follow 2.

 - Immunoblot (Western Blot): As confirmation test.